szweibel/workshops/how-to-use-dhrift.md

 DHRIFT workshops may also include interactive code editors that allow you to write and run code directly in your browser.
 These code editors are powered by WebAssembly, which allows you to run code snippets in a secure and sandboxed environment.

-For demonstration purposes, this workshop includes a simple code editor that allows you to write and run Python code.
-To use the code editor, simply click the Open Code Editor button near the top-right corner of the screen.
+For demonstration purposes, this workshop includes a JupyterLite notebook that allows you to write and run multiple coding languages.
+To use the notebook, simply click the Open Code Editor button near the top-right corner of the screen.
 This will open the code editor in a slide-out panel on the right-hand side of the page.

 Let's try running a simple Python code snippet.
-Click the Open Code Editor button to open the code editor, then type the following code into the editor window:
+Click the Open Code Editor button to open the code editor, then create a new Python file by clicking the Python (Pyodide) button.
+If it prompts you to choose a kernel, select Python(Pyodide).

+Next, type the following code into the first cell of the notebook:

 ```python
 print("Hello, world!")
 ```

-When finished, click the Run button to execute the code.
-The output of the code will then be displayed in the shell.
+When finished, press <kbd>shift<kbd> + <kbd>enter</kbd> to execute the code.
+The output of the code will then be displayed in the cell below.

 You can also resize the width of the code editor by dragging the left-hand side frame of the editor window.
 This allows you to see more or less of the code editor, depending on your needs.